Breast Milk Powder Rehydration Calculator โ€” The Milk Fairy

 Rehydration Calculator

-Enter the weight of your freeze-dried breast milk powder and we'll work out how much water to add to reconstitute it to 87% water / 13% solids.
+Pop the bag of freeze-dried breast milk on the scale and enter the total weight.
+We'll subtract the bag and tell you exactly how much water to add to reconstitute to 87% water / 13% solids.

 Add this much water